 Alcohol addiction is a disease that affects every aspect of a person’s life, from their physical well-being and psychological stability to their general outlook on life.
 Just as no two people are alike, no two addictions are the same, either.
 That’s why a cookie-cutter approach to addiction treatment is usually highly ineffective.

 When a person stops drinking, his or her body begins to go into withdrawal.
 The symptoms that he or she experiences during withdrawal will vary based on many different factors, such as how much he or she was drinking, how often he or she drinks, and how long he or she has been drinking.
 All of these factors affect how one’s body will respond to detox.
 Alcohol withdrawal symptoms are known to be very painful and those who make independent attempts to stop drinking often find themselves drinking once again when the withdrawal symptoms become too intense.
-However, help is available 24/7 at our alcohol rehab Florida.
+However, help is available 24/7 at our alcohol rehab in Florida.
 You do not need to go through withdrawal symptoms alone.
-Call this number for a free personal consultation 844-551-7016.

 When a client finishes detox, he or she can then transition into the repair phase.
 Through this phase, clients will focus on healing every aspect of themselves, including mind, body, and spirit.
 The first step to take is for the clients to take a look at where they are and compare that to where they want to be.
 During this step, we’ll take the time to discuss the challenges all clients have been facing and we will work to uncover any underlying mental and behavioral health issues that may be present in an effort to ensure that clients are receiving the most thorough, beneficial care possible.